Best Horizontal Carry Knives – Continuous Update

 The sheath is kind of involved to wear horizontally, but it will sit secure once you get it on.

-The sheath is kind of involved to wear horizontally, but it will sit secure once you get it on.
-The two big leather straps have to snap on behind the belt if you want it set up for right-handed scout carry.
+The two big leather straps have to snap on behind the belt if you want to wear it for right-handed scout carry.
 It’s a trick to pull off but definitely worth the trouble.
 Those straps hold this big thing tight to belt incredibly well, and since the buttons sit under the belt, there’s a very low risk of them coming undone accidentally.

 If you want to learn more about this knife check out our Condor SBK review.